Witness the spirit of the Sierra Leonean people overcoming challenges.

 Engage with local NGOs or community projects.

-Enroll in local language classes for communication.
+Enroll in local language lessons for communication.

 Learn traditional artisan skills from local masters.